NeilYXIN/Dynamic_IP_Notification/README.md

 ### Automation
 Running this script is a one-time detection.
 You can set up a scheduled task using third-party libraries, such as Cron, to periodically execute this script.

+Below is an example of using [crontab](https://man7.org/linux/man-pages/man5/crontab.5.html) to periodically check the IP every 30 minutes, which remains valid even after a server reboot.

+    30 * * * * /usr/bin/python3 /YOUR/PATH/TO/ip_updater.py

 ## Known Issues